 Oatmeal Pie

-Oatmeal Pie is a truly decadent vintage dessert that takes no time to make!
-This thick and gooey molasses pie is perfect for the holidays and just like a pecan pie with no nuts!
+Oatmeal Pie is a decadent vintage dessert that takes no time to make!
+This thick and gooey molasses pie is perfect for the holidays—it’s just like a pecan pie without nuts!

 If you love pecan pie, you HAVE to try this Oatmeal Pie!
 It’s an old-fashioned dessert recipe just like grandma used to make.
 It has the consistency of a pecan pie — minus the nuts — with an oatmeal topping.
 If you added some raisins, it would taste like a big, warm Oatmeal Raisin Cookie!